ycpcs/cs101-spring2015/assign/assign03.md

 * Declare an integer array to hold each batting averages (this is provided to you).
 * Declare a second integer array with 10 elements to store the counts of batting averages to be used for the histogram.
 * Use the provided functions in **Utils.cpp**.
 But do not modify this file!
+* See <http://www.mathsisfun.com/data/standard-deviation.html> for an explanation of how to compute the standard deviation

 # Submitting